wp-plugins/speakol/readme.txt

 1. Upload the Speakol folder to the /wp-content/plugins/ directory
 2. Activate the Speakol plugin through the \'Plugins\' menu in WordPress
 3. Configure the plugin by going to the Speakol menu that appears in your admin menu

+== Screenshots ==
+1. The Argument Box settings.
+2. The Argument Box widget at post or page.
+3. The Argument Box at the post.